n2vram/datahammer/README.rst

 ^^^^^^^^

 Indexing a *DataHammer* instance with *[]* allows simple access to items from the contained data, but there are various types of parameters types allowed.
-See `Note 4`_.
+[4]_

 1. Indexing with an **int** or an implicit or explicit **slice** object works like indexing **list**; the result is identical to **(~OBJ)[...]**.